gdlc/EPI809/ANOVA_MLR.md

 <div id="type-III" />

-**Type-III SS**: quantifies the variability a factor can explain, after accountig for all the other factors in the model.
+### 5) Type-III SS: quantifies the variability a factor can explain, after accountig for all the other factors in the model.

 ```r